Vel-San/killing-floor-portable/README.md

 - Press Cntrl+F (To Find a keyword)
 - Search for '**Change_me**' (Without the quotes)
   - Whenever you find a Change_me keyword, replace it when what you want :)
+  - Replace all other values that are present in the `Killingfloor.ini` from this repo, into the default `Killingfloor.ini`
 - Now look for **KF_Server_Launcher.bat** in **\System**
   - Right click and create a desktop shortcut for it

+### Disabling/Enabling Mutators

+Navigate to `MutLoader.ini`:

+- Change the configs to whatever you want.
+Each config works according to the GameDifficulty votes from your MapVotes
+  - Here you can enable/disable mutators
+  - Here you can change your ServerName with every MapVote you do.
+For more, check [MutLoader v2.1](https://steamcommunity.com/sharedfiles/filedetails/?id=2286683680)

 You are done!
 Launch Killing Floor from steam, once it loads, go to Open the newly created KF_Server_Launcher shortcut from your desktop.
 You should be able to view the server once it starts inside the game (Multiplayer > Lan)